ecmwf/metview-docs/docs/api/functions/gradient.rst

    * a **finite-element** technique is used
    * works with (regular and reduced) latitude-longitude and Gaussian grids
    * no missing values are allowed in ``fs``!
-   * please note that in this mode the computations are performed by :func:`regid` using the nabla option.
-If ``vector`` is False :func:`regid` is invoked with nabla="scalar_gradient" otherwise  nabla="uv_gradient" is used.
+   * please note that in this mode the computations are performed by :func:`regrid` using the nabla option.
+If ``vector`` is False :func:`regrid` is invoked with nabla="scalar_gradient" otherwise  nabla="uv_gradient" is used.

    The resulting fieldset contains two fields for each input field: the zonal derivative followed by the meridional derivative.